 Plagiarism:

-• Should a student not understand something the student should not copy another person’s work.
+- Should a student not understand something the student should not copy another person’s work, as that does not prepare the student for future success.
+Don’t cheat yourself from an education.

 Extra Help: